tonymanou/ScreenFilter/README.md

 Source code
 -----------

-The entire source tree of Screen Filter will soon be available, I just need to clean it out a bit and pick a suitable license before...
+The entire source tree of Screen Filter will soon be available.
+But before, I need to clean it out a bit and pick a suitable license...